doqedev/repldbservice/README.md

 ## ModuleScript

-Copy and paste [this module script](https://github.com/doqedev/repldbservice/releases/tag/0.2.2) into a new module script.
+Download [this module script](https://github.com/doqedev/repldbservice/releases/tag/0.2.2) and put it in roblox studio.

 OR